-OVERVIEW: This funder supports Southern Arizona groups, mostly around Tucson, in the areas of disadvantaged youth and STEM education.
-Grant applications are due annually at the end of September.
+OVERVIEW: The PICOR Charitable Foundation supports Southern Arizona groups, mostly around Tucson, in the areas of disadvantaged youth and STEM education.

 FUNDING AREAS: Disadvantaged youth, STEM education

 IP TAKE: This is a good funder for Tucson nonprofits that often get overlooked by the big foundations.

 PROFILE: Established in 1994, the PICOR Charitable Foundation is the grantmaking arm of the commercial real estate company C&W/PICOR.
 The company was founded in 1985 and is licensed in Southern Arizona and Sonora, Mexico.
 It is a member of the Cushman & Wakefield Alliance, the largest privately held commercial real estate services firm in the world.
 The foundation aims to “reach out to those charities benefiting disadvantaged youth where our modest grants will make a significant difference.”
 Grantmaking areas of interest are disadvantaged youth and STEM education.